 Summary: Wix templates are artistically crafted, but they are more difficult to work with.
 Their approach makes every template unique but takes away the opportunity to change it along the way. uKit offers more categories and pre-set industry-specific quality content.
 As a whole, Wix templates are more interesting, while uKit ones keep up with high standards.

 uKit.
 The platform is one of the most affordable.
 The basic yearly costs of $48.
 If you don’t have time to develop a website yourself and would rather have it built by a team of professionals, you can order such a service for $50.
 So, for the total cost of $98 you will get a ready-to-use website according to your description.

-To create an online store, you can use the integrated store widget from Ecwid, which will cost you an additional $9/month.
-Thus, the annual cost of an online store will be $144/year.
+To create an online store, you can choose between the integrated store ($9.6/mo) or Ecwid widget, which will cost you an additional $9/month.
+Thus, the annual cost of an online store will be $115/year, cheap enough.

 |Pricing Options:||✓ Connect Domain ($4.50/mo);

 ✓ Premium+ ($8/mo);

 ✓ Hundreds of Professional Themes;